Skip to content

 SimulationLog

 Coordinator.run() returns a SimulationLog that collects all state history.
-Use log.dc_states, log.grid_states, and time-series arrays like log.time_s, log.kW_A, log.voltage_a_pu for analysis.
-See Composing Components: Analyzing Results for usage examples.
+Essentially, this object is a bill of materials for everything that happened during the simulation, and is the basis for all post-run analysis and plotting.
+You can use log.dc_states, log.grid_states, and time-series arrays like log.time_s, log.voltage_a_pu for analysis.
+Per-phase power is available from dc_states[i].power_w.
+See Building Simulators: Analyzing Results for usage examples.